Best Project Management Tools for Finance Teams 2026: Ranked & Reviewed

 • Full audit log and activity history

-• Cross-tagging across projects (finance teams love this feature once they discover it)
+• Cross-tagging across projects (finance teams love this once they find it)

 • Wrike Analyze for advanced BI-style reporting